Lift Weight, Not Too Much, Most of the Days

 A few years ago, haunted by vague memories of being a weak middle-schooler, Brett McKay decided he wanted to be able to do more pull-ups.
 McKay, who runs the website and podcast The Art of Manliness, had in the past tried doing a traditional, twice-weekly regimen, gradually building up his reps.
-But this time, he turned to a training technique from Pavel Tsatsouline, a Soviet trainer who is credited with getting Americans into kettlebells, the rounded weights with handles for swinging or lifting.
+But this time, he turned to a training technique from Pavel Tsatsouline, a former Soviet trainer who is credited with getting Americans into kettlebells, the rounded weights with handles for swinging or lifting.

 After reading a book by Tsatsouline, McKay decided he needed a radical approach to his fitness routine.
 He needed to grease the groove.